flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 The major differences between different throttle controllers are:

-- number of axis (levers/sliders)
+- Number of axis (levers/sliders).
-- having detents or not
+- Having detents or not.
-- having a reverser range on the throttle axis or not
+- Having a reverser range on the throttle axis or not.
-- button on the lever/slider to engage reverser or not
+- Button on the lever/slider to engage reverser or not.

 !!! warning "Please read this guide carefully and follow it step-by-step.
 Do not just skim over and skip steps as the calibration might then fail."